Former Mesa County Clerk Tina Peters sentenced to 9 years behind bars

 The former Mesa County Clerk was sentenced to nine years of incarceration, most of which will be served in the Colorado Department of Corrections.

 “I don’t think anybody in this room would make a straight-faced argument that Mrs. Peters has demonstrated any respect for the law,” 21st Judicial District Attorney Dan Rubinstein said.
+He noted that she continues to argue she never did anything wrong.

-Ahead of sentencing, Peters asked 21st Judicial District Judge Matthew Barrett for probation.
-She said she recognized the jury’s decision but that the jury wasn’t allowed to hear other evidence she wanted to present.
-That evidence was largely tied to conspiracies about Dominion Voting Machines, which were ruled inadmissible.
+Ahead of sentencing, Peters asked for probation.
+She said she recognized the jury’s decision to find her guilty on most of the counts, but that the jury wasn’t allowed to hear other evidence she wanted to present.
+That evidence was largely tied to conspiracies about the county’s Dominion Voting Machines, which were ruled inadmissible.

 “I'm convinced you would do it all over again if you could,” Barrett said.
-“You’re as defiant a defendant as this court has seen.”
+“You’re as defiant a defendant as this court has ever seen.”

 Impact statements present dueling views of Peters